nolanlawson/css-talk-2022/markdown.md

 that couldn't possibly have `.foo` as an ancestor.

 Note that, because we could have false positives, we still need to walk the ancestor chain to check that it really has `.foo` as an ancestor, but we are still eliminating a lot of work.

-Bloom filters can also be tuned to minimize the number of false positives.
-It's basically a memory vs CPU tradeoff.

 ---